1# Definite Samba Guide

 Bahia de Todos os Santos – All Saints bay

-When asking what is Samba, it is essential to understand that there were many other traditional cultural expressions on its side.
-It was part of a group that also contained Barravento, Capoeira, Congo de Ouro – all Afro-Brazilian traditions in similar communities.
+When asking what is Samba, it is important to understand that there were many other traditional cultural expressions on its side.
+It was part of a group that also contained Barravento, Capoeira, Congo de Ouro, all united within the Afro-Brazilian Communities.

 The rhythms were also permeated by the symbols, chants, and culture that originated in Candomblé houses, the ‘Terreiros’.